Crosschain Collateral Management. At Scale.

 — DTCC, Clearstream, Euroclear & BCG Report, February 2026

-The Espresso Network changes that.
-Each chain runs a purpose-built execution environment on dedicated hardware with no gas overhead.
+But building on the Espresso Network changes that.
+Each chain in this demo runs a purpose-built execution environment on dedicated hardware.
+Because appchains don't need to support permissionless deployments, chains using the Espresso Stack can set bounds to compute and, therefore, don't need a gas token.
 Heavy computation runs where it belongs.
 The result is verified onchain.
 This demo, run as a live application on the Espresso Network, costs $300 per day to operate.
 The equivalent on Ethereum: an estimated $52,632 per day.

 Comparable Costs